boytchev/scorm/src/color-hues/index.md

 ### Data policy

 The application itself does not create or use [HTTP cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies), [web beacons](https://en.wikipedia.org/wiki/Web_beacon), [spy pixels](https://en.wikipedia.org/wiki/Spy_pixel) or any other tracking technology.
 Besides SCORM-related data, described in section [Integration with LMS](#integration-with-lms), the application creates a local storage entry called `'sound'` with values `'on'`, `'off'` or `'fx'`.
-This entry is used to record user's sound preference and it is not send to the server.
+This entry is used to record user's sound preference and it is not sent to the server.

 When the application is run from a LMS, the LMS may utilize its own data policy, which is beyond the scope and the control of this application.